Remote education for deaf and hard of hearing students concern local parent

 WICHITA, Kan.
 (KSNW) – Wichita Public Schools has more than 50 deaf and hard of hearing students.
 Many of them will be learning remotely and that plan has a mother concerned about how effective her daughter’s education will be.

-Iliona will be in 6th grade and she will start the school year remotely.
+Iliona will be in sixth grade, and she will start the school year remotely.

 “I love school,” said student Iliona Perkins.